arthurtsang/domain_model_diagrams/README.md

 Domain Model are annotated at the class level.
 Classes can be annotated as `@AggregatedRoot`, `@DomainService`, `@Entity`and `@ValueObject`.
-These annotation are shown on the generated domain model with different color and provide checks to make sure it didn't violate any DDD rules.
+These annotations are shown on the generated domain model with different color and provide checks to make sure it didn't violate any DDD rules.
 Example rules would be making sure `@Entity` has an `@Id` while `@ValueObject` doesn't.
-`@CrossBoundaryReference` indicates if a function references object in another bounded context.
+`@Event` indicates if a function references object in another bounded context.
 It will also make sure it can only reference an `@AggregatedRoot`.

 ### Example